vmware-archive/evaluation-assets/runtime/client/README.md

 # Client

-A simple client set to generate traffic to the discovered Kubernetes sevices.
+A simple client set to generate traffic to the discovered Kubernetes service.

 ## Config
-The workloads are set with some default values, but can be configured by modifying environment variables to overwrite config default.
+The workloads are set with some default values but can be configured by modifying environment variables to overwrite config default.

 | Name           | Description                                                       | Default                            |
 | -------------- | ----------------------------------------------------------------- | ---------------------------------- |